p3732/arrival_film_analysis/src/chapter3 communication.md

 The nations, having previously overcome their language barriers to cooperate and exchange information on the aliens, start to to __mistrust__ each other because of unclear positions and fear of retaliation by the aliens.
 The third communication problem stays in the background throughout most of the movie and can best be described by its modern term, __'fake news'__, resulting in an attack against the peaceful alien visitors.

+### Misinterpretation
-The __misinterpretation__ of the aliens' message  is quite clearly caused by a language barrier.
+The misinterpretation of the aliens' message  is quite clearly caused by a language barrier.
 Much like its counterpart, the physical barrier existing between Louise and the visitors, it most likely stems from a fundamental difference between humans and aliens.
 Not only do the aliens need a different composition of atmosphere to breathe, they also are portrayed to live lives greatly distinct to human lives.
 While Louise, Ian and the military crew stand on their side with a vastness of technology and protective hazard suits, the Heptapods are just there, without any tools or utilities.